Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Experimental Approach and Discussion

 \subsection{Modeling Approach}

-Our modeling approach requires one further data processing step, which is illustrated in Figure~\ref{fig:model fits}.
+Our modeling approach requires one further data processing step, which is illustrated in Fig.~\ref{fig:model fits}.
 The top panel shows a baseline and attack performance curve.
-The ratio of these curves (i.e., performance under attack divided by the baseline value) is shown in the middle panel -- this ratio is close to $1.0$ when performance under cyber attack is similar to the baseline performance, and less than $1.0$ when the cyber attack is detrimental to performance.
+The ratio of these curves (i.e., performance under attack divided by the baseline value) is shown in the bottom panel -- this ratio is close to $1.0$ when performance under cyber attack is similar to the baseline performance, and less than $1.0$ when the cyber attack is detrimental to performance.
 This performance ratio is the measure of functionality that we use for our modeling.
-In the bottom panel, we show the fitted ``piecewise constant'' model that is described in Subsection~\ref{subsection:piecewise constant model}.
+Also in the bottom panel, we show the fitted ``piecewise constant'' model that is described in Subsection~\ref{subsection:piecewise constant model}.
 The red and green intervals indicate the activity periods of the malware and bonware, respectively.
 When they are inactive, these effectiveness parameters are $0$, otherwise they are $M$ and $B$ respectively.
 We can see that the model captures the drop in performance when the malware is active.

 To summarize and interpret our data, we applied this model to the data from each experimental condition separately.
-In order to automate the parameter estimation process, we implemented our piecewise constant model using a Bayesian inference engine \cite{pyjags,Matzke2017}.
-To further facilitate the automation, we additionally allowed the model to estimate the time points where performance begins to decline ($t_1$) and recover ($t_2$).
-This implementation is considerably slower than the fast method developed above in subsection~\ref{sec:parameters}, but it has the advantage of being fully automatic and easily extendable for future projects.
-The method has the additional advantage that it lets us quantify the uncertainty in parameter estimates.
+In order to automate the parameter estimation process, we implemented our piecewise constant model using a Bayesian inference engine \cite{pyjags,Matzke2017}.\footnote{{JAGS uses Markov chain Monte Carlo (MCMC) methods to estimate parameters.
+We confirmed convergence of four MCMC chains using a potential scale reduction factor (often called $\hat{R}$; \cite{gelman1995bayesian}) criterion of $1.05$.}} To further facilitate the automation, we additionally allowed the model to estimate the time points where performance begins to decline ($t_1$) and recover ($t_2$). {This implementation lets us quantify the uncertainty in parameter estimates and has the advantage of being fully automatic and easily extendable for future projects.}